ethereum/execution-spec-tests/docs/writing_tests/test_markers.md

 In the case where the code wrapping fails, `evm_code_type` can be added as a parameter to the test and the bytecode can be dynamically modified to be compatible with the EOF V1 container.

+One thing to note is that `evm_code_type` is not necessary to be added as a parameter to the test because the `pre: Alloc` fixture automatically consumes this fixture, and therefore it only needs to be added to the test signature if the test's logic needs it.

 ```python
 import pytest